 How much to budget for Vienna

-Our budget was £70 per day (for both of us) our actual spend was £98 per day.
+Our budget for 2 days in Vienna was £70 per day (for both of us.)
+Our actual spend was £98 per day.
 This was due to us having limited time so sticking to the super touristy stuff which we wanted to tick off our bucketlist.
-It is definitely possible to do it cheaper if you search for the hidden gems.
+It is definitely possible to do it cheaper if you have time to search for the hidden gems.

-We spent £12 each on a 48 hour unlimited travel cards as it worked out cheaper.
+If you only have 2 days in Vienna, we recommend spending £12 (each) on a 48 hour unlimited travel cards as it worked out cheaper.
 As we’d never been on a tram before (yes, we’re that weird) and the Wiener Linien 48 hour pass allowed transport on trams and trains we felt it was the best way to explore the city (Available here).

-Vienna is a pricey place to sleep, but we found a funky little gem that deserves a solid 5 gold stars/pat on the back/10 points to Gryffindor.
+It’s no secret that the city is an expensive place to sleep, however your 2 days in Vienna don’t have to break the bank.
+We found a funky little gem that deserves a solid 5 gold stars/pat on the back/10 points to Gryffindor.
 Meininger Hotel Wien Downtown Franz is a modern mix of hostel meets hotel with quirky decor and contemporary areas to work and chill.

 Figlmuller has two locations – Figlmuller Wollzeile & Figlmuller Backerstrasse.
 We arrived at Wollzeile to be told it was full (now cue Darren’s feed me or I’m going to die face) however its a short 5 minute walk to their sister venue – Backerstrasse – so our Schnitzel mission was finally over.